swiftype/app-search-demo-react/README.md

 }
 ```

 This in turn gives us all the information we require to build the Faceted Search navigation in the left hand-side of the screen.
-From there, we simply use our `FilterLink` and `RemoveFilterLink` components from the [Filtering](#filtering) section to turn the values into links.
+From there, we use our `FilterLink` and `RemoveFilterLink` components from the [Filtering](#filtering) section to turn the values into links.

 The code for this can be found in our [Facets](src/Facets.js) component.